OWASP/owasp-mastg/Document/0x05i-Testing-Code-Quality-and-Build-Settings.md

 Ignore the "CertPath not validated" error.
 This error occurs with Java SDK 7 and above.
 Instead of `jarsigner`, you can rely on the `apksigner` to verify the certificate chain.

 The signing configuration can be managed through Android Studio or the `signingConfig` block in `build.gradle`.
-To activate both the v1 and v2 schemes, the following values must be set:
+To activate both the v1 and v2 and v3 schemes, the following values must be set:

 ```
 v1SigningEnabled true
 v2SigningEnabled true
+v3SigningEnabled true
 ```

 Several best practices for [configuring the app for release](https://developer.android.com/tools/publishing/preparing.html#publishing-configure "Best Practices for configuring an Android App for Release") are available in the official Android developer documentation.